Antoni Imiela

 Antoni Imiela (1954 – 8 March 2018) was a German-born convicted serial rapist who grew up in County Durham, England.
 He was found guilty of the rape of nine women and girls, and the indecent assault, and attempted rape, of a 10-year-old girl whom he repeatedly punched and throttled.
 The crimes took place in Surrey, Kent, Berkshire, London, Hertfordshire and Birmingham, and the press dubbed the offender the M25 Rapist after the M25 motorway that passes in the vicinity of all those areas except Birmingham.
 He died in HM Prison Wakefield on 8 March 2018.

 Early life

 Imiela was born in Lübeck, West Germany, to a Polish father and German mother.
-He grew up in displaced people camps until the age of 7 when the family emigrated to the United Kingdom, settling in County Durham.
+He grew up in displaced people camps until the age of 7 when the family emigrated to the United Kingdom, settling in Newton Aycliffe, County Durham.
 His mother abandoned the family in 1968, and shortly after that Imiela began committing crimes and was sent to youth detention centres.
 In 1987, he robbed a post office at gunpoint, demanding £10,000.
 After having committed further robberies, he was sentenced to 14 years in prison.
 He was released in 1996.